 Teach children to observe, conduct experiments and draw their own conclusions.

-educational task
+Educational task

-development tasks.
+Developmental tasks.

 Children: Yes.

-I drive flocks of clouds
+I'm chasing flocks of clouds

-I wave the blue sea
+I'm stirring the blue sea

-Everywhere I wind in the open.
+Everywhere I breathe in the open air.

 Educator: Guys, strong wind is bad, why do you think?